Last Updated: December 1, 2024

 Amrita School of Social and Behavioural Sciences started in August 2022 the first Women PhD student support group facilitated by Dr Martha Miller, Adjunct Professor, Amrita Vishwa Vidyapeetham, and Faculty Director at the University of California, Los Angeles (UCLA) Anderson Women Leadership’s Institute, USA.

-The first group consists of 3 women PhD students of the School of Social and Behavioural Sciences, out of 12 women PhD students.
+The first group consists of 3 women PhD students of the School of Social and Behavioural Sciences (representing 25 % of the 13 women PhD students in end 2024).
 They meet at least once in a month.
-In October 2023, already 16 sessions have been successfully conducted.
+In December 2024, already 21 sessions have been successfully conducted.

 The goal of peer mentoring is to cultivate a nurturing environment of mutual support and compassion by engaging in empathetic and focused listening, being fully present in mind and heart.
 In peer mentoring sessions, whether conducted virtually or in person, each female PhD participant is given a designated time to speak.
 The individual in focus expresses their current emotional state, discusses the challenges they are encountering in their professional or personal life, and articulates specific research-related issues they are endeavoring to resolve.
 Fellow group members provide attentive listening, offer support, and, when feasible, suggest potential pathways for the person to progress.